TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Enable tile excess size by default
+	- That is because 99% of the time we're going to be resizing floors or things that don't stretch
+	- And this way we'll also encourage preparing sprites in the target size

 - Select all nodes in the given layer if pressed the layer while some node was selected

 - Fix glitch wherein the other edges are snapped even though resizing another